stanfordpython/python-assignments/assign0/README.md

 "What is the airspeed velocity of an unladen swallow?"
 ```

-Each will be the third question asked to four successive travellers.
+Each will be the third question asked to four successive travellers, following the questions `"What is your name? "` and `"What is your quest? "`

-If the travelling knight answers all three questions satisfactorily, print out `"Right.
-Off you go."` and move on to the next traveller.
+If the travelling knight answers all three questions satisfactorily, print `"Right.
+Off you go."` and move on to the next traveller, prompting for their name.

 When a traveller is cast into the Gorge of Eternal Peril, print out their name, in all capital letters, with the text `": Auuuuuuuugh!"`appended.
 For example, if Galahad fails to answer a question correctly, print out `"GALAHAD: Auuuuuuuugh!"`.

-A final note on formatting: each message you print to the console should be prefaced by `"KEEPER: "`.
+Each message you print to the console should be prefaced by `"KEEPER: "`.

-Lastly, if the user answers one of your questions with text that ends with a `?` character, not counting trailing whitespace, you should reply: `"KEEPER: What?
+Lastly, if the user answers one of your questions with text that ends with a `'?'` character, not counting trailing whitespace, you should reply: `"KEEPER: What?
 I don't know that!
 Auuuuuuuugh!"` and immediately end the program.

-### Assumptions

-You can assume that the file is well-formatted with reasonable data.
-You are guaranteed that no question or potential answer contains either the `'?'` character or the `'|'` character.
-However, you are not guaranteed that questions and answers do not contain spaces.

 ### Hints